-- OTC needs to ensure that QQI and O'Driscoll O'Neil can readily access learner records in the event that PEL arrangements need to be activated. - 2.
-PEL Activation commences when the OTC College Director informs QQI and O'Driscoll O'Neil that there is a need to activate the PEL arrangements, and will discuss and agree a suitable timeframe for the transfer of data and learners to the respective alternate providers. - OTC agrees a timeframe for the transfer of learners and all relevant learner records data
+- OTC needs to ensure that QQI and Arachas can readily access learner records in the event that PEL arrangements need to be activated. - PEL Activation commences when the OTC College Director informs QQI and Arachas that there is a need to activate the PEL arrangements, and will discuss and agree a suitable timeframe for the transfer of data and learners to the respective alternate providers. - 3.
+OTC agrees a timeframe for the transfer of learners and all relevant learner records data

-College Director,
+College Director, A

-Head of Quality &
+Head of Quality & C

-Academic Affairs,
+Academic Affairs, р

-Programme
+Programme f

-Directors,
+Directors, v

 Corporate

-Services
+Services Α

-Manager, Core
+Manager, Core с

-Programme Staff
+Programme Staff b

+Α

 Arrangements

 Document, detailing

 procedures around the

 full PEL arrangement

-with O'Driscoll O'Neil.
+with Arachas.

-All records of correspondence between OTC, QQI and O'Driscoll O'Neil, during PEL activation Process.

-- and relevant institutional information, to QQI and O'Driscoll O'Neil. - 4.
+All records of correspondence between OTC, QQI and Arachas, during PEL activation Process. and relevant institutional information, to QQI and Arachas.

 Internal emergency activation meetings commence within the College to prepare the following information for transfer to QQI and both alternate providers as soon as possible.

-2.2.2 Provider and Programme Details
+2.2.2 Provider and Programme Details Information

-Information